petergridge/Irrigation-V5/README.md

 You can define a *flow sensor* on a zone that provides a volume/minute rate. eg litres per minute.
 Once defined the *water* attribute will be read as volume eg 15 litres not 15 minutes.

 ### Start time
-You can define the start time using two methods.
+You can define the start time using three methods.
 * As an input_datetime
    * This supports selecting the start time